On this page you will be able to find all the information required on caring for your teak furniture.

 When your teak furniture arrives it has a golden honey colour but will naturally weather over a short period of time to a light grey patina.
 This ageing process does not affect the quality of the product and is simply created by the bleaching effect of the sun and weather.

-You new furniture will go through a process called ‘checking’, Teak wood is a natural product and as expended will expand and contract due to weather changes which can cause small cracks on the furniture, particularly on the arms.
+You new furniture will go through a process called ‘checking’, Teak wood is a natural product and as expended will expand and contract due to weather changes which can cause cracks on the furniture, particularly on the arms.

 Any changes that occur in this process will not affect the products durability.